farabimahmud/gem5-aok-poc/README.md

 It contains the current configuration for the Gem5 simulator and also specifies the attack.
 We have generated 100 numbers from using python3 `random.choice` while using the random seed 42

-Here is the detailed script for the gem5 script
+Here is the detailed script for the gem5.
+This will run one round of timing which might take ~1 Hour in a 3GHz PC.
 ```
   ./build/X86_MESI_Two_Level/gem5.opt \
     configs/example/se.py \